CHIEF EMPIRE OFFICER

 The Music Discovery

 206 songs and counting.
 Every single one created by AI — but from deeply personal context.
 My stories.
 My vocabulary.
 My grandfather.
 My brother.
 My fall.
 My crusade.
 The AI didn't write generic pop songs.
-It wrote my songs, because it had my DOTs.
+It wrote my songs, because it had my dots.

 That was the proof of concept that changed my entire trajectory.
 If a machine could make music that sounded like my insides because I'd given it my insides — then the problem with every AI I'd ever used wasn't the AI.
 It was the input.
 It was the context.
 It was me not giving it enough of me.